 Three of the most common reasons for working as a senior or retiree include:

-- Financial need—A lot of older people fear that they'll run out of money, and many can't afford their living expenses unless they work.
-Sometimes, retirement plans don't pan out or unexpected events happen that are out of seniors' control (such as health problems, family troubles, or economic turmoil).
-Plus, most workers today no longer receive company pensions, few people can afford to contribute a lot to their 401(k) or other savings plans (if they even have them), and Social Security benefits are only designed to provide up to about one-third of a senior's income.6
+- Financial need: Many older people fear that they'll run out of money, and many can't afford their living expenses unless they work.
+Sometimes, retirement plans don't pan out, or unexpected events happen that are out of seniors' control (such as health problems, family troubles, or economic turmoil).
+Many workers today no longer receive company pensions, some people cannot afford to contribute as much as they would like to a 401(k) or other savings plan, and Social Security benefits are only designed to provide up to about one-third of a senior's income.

-- Wanting to stay active and productive—In one survey of retired workers, about 49 percent of them said that they have jobs in order to stay busy and feel like they are still contributing.3 It's easy to understand why.
-They don't want to be defined by their age or merely looked at as being "old people."
-Jobs help them feel a sense of control and independence, which is something that seniors often perceive as slipping away.
+- Wanting to stay active and productive: Many seniors have jobs to stay busy and feel like they are still contributing.
+It's easy to understand why.
+Seniors don't want to be defined by their age or merely looked at as being "old people."
+Jobs help them feel a sense of control and independence, which seniors often perceive as slipping away.
 Plus, staying active can be a good way to increase your longevity while keeping yourself mentally sharp and physically capable.

-- Wanting to have fun and interact with other people—Socialization is a vital part of staying healthy and engaged during a person's retirement years.
-But as people age, they often lose the company of friends or loved ones who pass on.
+- Wanting to have fun and interact with other people: Socialization is vital for staying healthy and engaged during a person's retirement years.
+But as people age, they often lose the company of friends or loved ones who pass on or move away.
 And that can lead to loneliness and depression.
 Jobs often provide new avenues for enjoyment and essential human connection.

 Job-Search Tips for Seniors and Retirees

 As an older worker, it's easy to feel slightly intimidated by the prospect of re-entering the workforce.
 After all, some employers may have concerns or stereotypes about mature job seekers.
-And, truth be told, it often does take a little longer for seniors to land jobs than it does for younger job seekers.
+And it often does take a little longer for seniors to land jobs than it does for younger job seekers.

-However, it's important to remember that mature workers often have valuable attributes that are lacking in many younger workers.
+However, it's important to remember that mature workers often have valuable attributes lacking in many younger workers.
 For example, consider marketable aspects such as wisdom, loyalty, persistence, patience, and mentoring abilities.
-Seniors have had the benefit of seeing many trends come and go, and they've frequently acquired plenty of proven experience at overcoming challenges, pushing through hard times, and recognizing patterns.
+Seniors have benefited from seeing many trends come and go, and they've frequently acquired plenty of proven experience at overcoming challenges, pushing through hard times, and recognizing patterns.
 Their insights and big-picture perspective are valuable commodities.

 So experienced workers have a lot to offer.
-That's what you should focus on.
+That's where you should focus.
 Market your strengths.
 And as you go through the process of finding a suitable job, consider the following tips:

-- Make a list of your goals—What are your specific reasons for wanting to find a job?
+- Make a list of your goals: What are your specific reasons for wanting to find a job?
 Do you need to make a certain amount of money?
-Are you hoping to find a fun and engaging job that aligns with one of your personal interests?
+Are you hoping to find a fun and engaging job that aligns with one of your interests?
 What skills do you want to use or learn?
-Narrow down what you're looking for so that you have a way of filtering potential opportunities.
+Narrow down what you're looking for to filter potential opportunities.

-- Conduct good research—Gather as much information as you can about a variety of employers that you think you'd like to work for.
+- Conduct good research: Gather as much information as you can about a variety of employers where you think you'd like to work.
 Figure out what they value and where they might be going.
 And determine whether you may need to update any of your skills in order to qualify for open positions or stand out among other job seekers.

-- Get updated training—Take courses or short programs that are relevant to the job that you want, especially if your abilities are outdated or you need a better understanding of recent trends or technological advances.
-It's easy to search for nearby colleges and vocational schools online.
+- Get updated training: Take courses or short programs relevant to the job you want, especially if your abilities are outdated or you need a better understanding of recent trends or technological advances.

-- Enlist outside help if you need to—Most communities have local organizations or agencies that run programs for helping seniors find work opportunities.
-For example, the Senior Community Service Employment Program (SCSEP) is designed to help unemployed and low-income seniors get training and work experience by performing various community service activities in the regions where they live.
-Seniors who qualify earn either state or federal minimum wage (whichever one is higher) and work about 20 hours per week, on average.
+- Enlist outside help if you need to: Most communities have local organizations or agencies that run programs for helping seniors find work opportunities.
+For example, the Senior Community Service Employment Program (SCSEP) is designed to help unemployed and low-income seniors get training and work experience by performing various community service activities in activities in their community.
+Seniors who qualify earn either state or federal minimum wage (whichever is higher).
+They work about 20 hours per week, on average.